-June is right around the corner, and as such the Department of State (DOS) has now issued the June Visa Bulletin.
+June is right around the corner and the Department of State (DOS) has now issued the June Visa Bulletin.
 The Immigration and Nationality Act (INA), via an intricate calibration system, determines the availability of United States visas.
 The per-country and per-category visa limitations fluctuate monthly in accordance with INA calculations.

 Because the immigration climate under the current administration is subject to many changes, the monthly visa bulletin, which provides a snapshot of visa availability, has taken on increased importance.

-Every case for a visa hopeful has critical attendant dates that determine whether the petitioner will obtain a visa and if so, when.
-The timeline related to obtaining a U.S. work visa continually evolves, and the Visa Bulletins showcase this evolution.
+Every case for a visa applicant has critical attendant dates that determine whether the petitioner will obtain a visa and if so, when they will obtain that visa.
+The timeline related to obtaining a U.S. work visa continually evolves, and the Visa Bulletins showcases this evolution.
 An immigration case’s initial eligibility is determined by its priority date, which reflects its filing date with either the United States Citizenship and Immigration Services (USCIS) or the Department of Labor (DOL).

-This priority date serves as a case’s placeholder in the work-visa queue.
+This priority date serves as a case’s placeholder in the work visa queue.
 To remain current, a visa petition must have a priority date that falls before the final action date listed in the current month’s Visa Bulletin.
-Each month’s forthcoming Visa Bulletin provides visa hopefuls with critical information related to their visa bids.
+Each month’s forthcoming Visa Bulletin provides visa applicants with critical information related to their visa bids.

 The route to obtaining a work visa is directly related to being in a visa category that’s marked as current in the monthly bulletin.
 If a category is marked with a C for current, it means there are enough visas available within that specific category (and from that specific country of chargeability, or country of origin) for each approved petitioner.